theKashey/why-did-you-update-redux/README.md

 [![npm version](https://badge.fury.io/js/why-did-you-update-redux.svg)](https://badge.fury.io/js/why-did-you-update-redux)

-Why did you update is a function that monkey patches Redux and notifies you in the console when **potentially** unnecessary re-renders occur due to a unnecessary update from mapStateToProps.
+Why did you update is a function that monkeypatches Redux and notifies you in the console when **potentially** unnecessary re-renders occur driven by unnecessary updates from `mapStateToProps`, which means - your selectors, or memoization is not as good, as it should.

 ![](https://i.imgur.com/73vmgG1r.png)

-> Then - something is wrong with __minDate__, and __maxDate__.
+Then - something is wrong with __minDate__, and __maxDate__.
 With "proper" memoization applied - they should be equal to the previous values, but something went wrong.
+Could you please double check your code?
+(Just click on the function to jump straight into definition)

 ### Setup
 This library is available on npm, install it with: